US Misaligned Claim for Peace in Korea Threatens its Position on Peninsula

 The special presidential adviser for unification, diplomacy, and national security affairs, Professor Chung-in Moon, has tested the opinions with even more radical views.

-On the one hand, Professor Moon has suggested that as an independent country South Korea could lift U.S. sanctions on North Korea as unilateral move.
+On the one hand, Professor Moon has suggested that as an independent country South Korea could lift U.S. sanctions on North Korea as a unilateral move.
 He has also recommended China’s president Xi Jinping to persuade the U.S. to lift some of its sanctions.

 This could allow some room of maneuver for the reciprocation of North Korean compromises related to the verified destroying of its only known nuclear test site at Punggye-ri and its nuclear launch site, as well as encouraging North Korea’s moves to dismantle the Yongbyon nuclear complex that is central to fuel production for nuclear warheads.